 Dear Parents and Scouts,

-We are excited you are interested in more information about The Boy Scouts of America and welcome you to Lake Stevens/Mount Baker Council Cub Scout Pack 42 website!
+We are excited you are interested in more information about The Boy Scouts of America, and welcome you to Lake Stevens Cub Scout Pack 42 website!
 There is SO much information to share with you.
-Whether you are re-familiarizing yourself with scouting, or are new the scouting, the materials contained here will give you invaluable information, references, and resources, that will enable you to make the most of scouting, and help you decide if BSA Pack 42 is the right fit for your family and future scout!
+Whether you are re-familiarizing yourself with scouting, or are new to scouting, the materials contained here will give you invaluable information, references, and resources, that will enable you to make the most of scouting, and help you decide if Pack 42 is the right fit for your family and future scout!